jesperkha/project-ideas/README.md

 <br>

-## File handler
+## File browser

-Make a simple file handler for managing files and directories.
+Make a simple file browser for managing files and directories.

 - Keyboard shortcuts for the most used commands. (customizable)
 - Integrated terminal (or at the very least git)